GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_HEVC_API.md

    - HQLL: `true`

 **Description:**
-Enables low latency mode in the encoder
+Enables low latency mode in the encoder.

 ---